People often don’t understand why I choose to be my own provider and use libre software, or why I won’t (re)install Windows or macOS for someone.1

 Instead, I’ve outlined the differences so I can drive this point home: those who run proprietary software are the product.
 I’ve experienced it firsthand and I’m certain that people deserve better.

-Of course, this raises the following question: if proprietary software takes advantage of the user, how can the user combat that?
+This raises a question: if proprietary software enables developers to take advantage of those that run their software, how can the end user combat that?